demian85/ebank-cli/README.md

 Check below for implemented services and examples.

 ## Usage
 Google Chrome 59 is needed to use headless mode.
-You could download [Chrome Canary](https://www.google.com/chrome/browser/canary.html) and use it alongside your current Chrome stable version.
+You can also download [Chrome Canary](https://www.google.com/chrome/browser/canary.html) and use it alongside your current Chrome stable version.

 A global installation is preferred:
 ```